rraggl/rraggl/_posts/2016-04-02-Bye-Bye-Internet!.md

 I still have turned off almost all notifications and don't have push e-Mail enabled.
 Instead I pull messages every three hours from 07:00 to 21:00.
 And that really helps battery life too.

 In preparation for my "offline" life, I also recorded a lot of music to MiniDisc, bought a DVD player at the thrift store and picked up a bunch of DVDs for 1,- Euro apiece from the Dutch version of Craigslist.
+For the rest I'll rely on being able to lend DVDs from the library, which does have an extensive and ever changing catalogue.
 And I will have a lot more time to read, so I'll spend a lot of time at the library anyway.

 Now I only need to get my record player fixed.